Whakamarama: Recent history

-The Atrium Art Gallery opened in Whakamarama in May 2019.
+The Atrium Art Gallery opened in Whakamārama in May 2019.
 It featured a steampunk exhibition later that year.

-A missing 85-year-old man was found dead in Whakamarama in July 2019.
+A missing 85-year-old man was found dead in Whakamārama in July 2019.

-In September 2019, police began pursuing a driver in Whakamarama, following through Te Puna before eventually stopping them with road spikes in Bethlehem.
+In September 2019, police began pursuing a driver in Whakamārama, following through Te Puna before eventually stopping them with road spikes in Bethlehem.

-A search operation was launched in Whakamarama in January 2020, after a Taraunga man went missing.
+A search operation was launched in Whakamārama in January 2020, after a Tauranga man went missing.
 The case was featured on Police reality TV series Police Ten 7 four months later, in May 2020.

 Several fires broke out in early 2020 in a bark processing plant, a bark pile, a garage and rental home, and a large area of scrub.

 Coronavirus pandemic

-During the 2020 coronavirus lockdown, nine-year-old Whakamarama girl Lucinda Finnimore wrote a letter to Prime Minister Jacinda Ardern, asking if the Easter Bunny and Tooth Fairy were deemed essential workers during lockdown.
+During the 2020 coronavirus lockdown, nine-year-old Whakamārama girl Lucinda Finnimore wrote a letter to Prime Minister Jacinda Ardern, asking if the Easter Bunny and Tooth Fairy were deemed essential workers during lockdown.

 Ardern responded that they were essential workers, resulting in international media coverage from the Washington Post, the New York Times, CNN, BBC News,. and others.

 Salon published an opinion piece, criticising American media for reporting Finnimore's question and Ardern's response, while failing to cover the pandemic in Asia, and what the United States could learn from what was happening in Asia.